All Episodes

 Sit tight.

-By the way, folks, uh, stand by for a special announcement on this program uh in a little over an hour, uh, 1.33 Eastern time.
+By the way, folks, stand by for a special announcement on this program.

-But I I have to tell you, I want to thank uh uh all the people at WPHT.
+But I have to tell you, I want to thank all the people at WPHT.

 They just put on a great show last night.

-Uh uh very well done, very professionally done, our affiliate down to 1210 the big talker.
+Our affiliate down to a 1210 big talker.

-Uh and but the audience, you you those of you in Philadelphia that were in the audience last night, and I don't I uh this is hard to say because I don't want anybody in previous audiences to um be offended or misunderstand, but that when I was introduced and uh strutted out on stage with my full confidence and uh arrogance on display,
+But the audience, those of you in Philadelphia that were in the audience last night, and I don't, this is hard to say because I don't want anybody in previous audiences to be offended or misunderstand, but that when I was introduced and strutted out on stage with my full confidence and arrogance on display, I mean, I got the, Mr. Stergley, this might have been one of the largest and most sustained and loudest standing ovations.

-And of course, I only egged them on once.
+And of course, I only egged him on once.

-Uh and I've just I was almost brought me to tears.
+And I just, I was, almost brought me to tears.

-And uh this I'd never been to Philadelphia to speak or anything like this before.
+And I've never been to Philadelphia to speak or anything like this before.

 There were some libs, and I knew there were some libs in the audience because I got a little heads up.

-And uh I told him when I started, I said some of you may not last the whole evening, but I guarantee you, if you leave early, you will not forget this.
+And I told them when I started, I said, some of you may not last a whole evening, but I guarantee you, if you leave early, you will not forget this.

 And they started trickling out after about an hour.

-You know, one every five minutes or so, I think four or five of them finally left.
+You know, one every five minutes or something, four or five of them finally left.

 We'll wave goodbye to them each time they left.

-But it was just the audience was just uh fantastic.
+But it was just, the audience was just fantastic.

-And I I had somebody tell me afterwards, uh, yeah, they were they they just wanted to thank you for hanging tough on the phony soldier bit.
+And I had somebody tell me afterwards, yeah, they just wanted to thank you for hanging tough on a phony soldier bit.

-And I uh well, if that's what it was, I appreciate it.
+And I, well, if that's what it was, I appreciate it.

-In fact, uh uh one of the uh aspects of the major announcement coming up in a little over an hour from now on this program will feature a uh a little clip from last night's Rush to Excellence Tour in Philadelphia.
+In fact, one of the aspects of the major announcement coming up in a little over an hour from now on this program will feature a little clip from last night's Rush to Excellence tour in Philadelphia.

-You know, I I choose to discuss the news rationally, uh ladies and gentlemen, not emotionally.
+You know, I choose to discuss the news rationally, ladies and gentlemen, not emotionally.

-This is gonna be very difficult to go through and not be emotional, because I don't want to lose my cool.
+This is going to be very difficult to go through and not be emotional because I don't want to lose my cool.

-And I don't I don't want to run the risk of offending you with uh with profanity or tossing around words like treachery or treason.
+And I don't want to run the risk of offending you with profanity or tossing around words like treachery or treason.

 And in the process of securing defeat, they are attempting to screw up our attempts to pacify the Middle East.